-Measure Description Reference Data replication Data can be incrementally synchronized between replicas for cache data consistency.
+Measure Description Reference DR and multi- active To meet reliability requirements of your data and services, you can deploy a DCS instance in a single AZ (single equipment room) or across AZs (intracity DR).
+Disaster Recovery and Multi-Active Solution Data replication Data can be incrementally synchronized between replicas for cache data consistency.
 When a network exception or node fault occurs, a failover is automatically performed using the replicas.
 After the fault is rectified, a full synchronization is performed to ensure data consistency.
 Data Replication Data persistence Exceptions may occur during daily running of the service system.
 Some service systems require high reliability, including high availability of instances, cache data security, recoverability, and even permanent storage, so that backup data can be used to restore instances if an exception occurs, ensuring service running.
 Backing Up and Restoring Instances

-3.3 Audit and Logs
+4.4 Audit and Logs